Externally Valid Policy Choice: Shifts in Outcomes and Characteristics

 \citep[Section 2.5.1]{AbbringHeckman2007}, and that a suitably modified version of unconfoundedness holds:

-The variables $C$ may correspond to those in $X$, but can be distinct.
-For example, $Y_0$ and $Y_1$ may be conditionally independent given $X$ and a latent common factor $F$, and $C$ could be a perfect proxy for $F$ constructed from $X$ and other observables.
-A special case are group fixed effects where potential outcomes (and possibly the assignment mechanism) has a group-specific component $\alpha_C$.
+The variables $V$ may coincide with those in $X$, or may be distinct.
+For example, $Y_0$ and $Y_1$ may be conditionally independent given $X$ and a latent common factor $F$, and $V$ could be a perfect proxy for $F$ constructed from $X$ and other observables.
+A special case is group fixed effects, where potential outcomes (and possibly the assignment mechanism) has a group-specific component $\alpha_V$.
 Using a linear model for simplicity, we might have

-with $C$ denoting the individual's group membership (assumed known) and where $u_0$ and $u_1$ are conditionally independent given $(X,C)$.
+with $C$ denoting the individual's group membership (assumed known) and where $u_0$ and $u_1$ are conditionally independent given $(X,V)$.